Scope mount: S&B Convex rail

-A former competing standard was the halv-circle shaped Schmidt & Bender Convex rail (also introduced in 2005), but Schmidt & Bender after a few years changed to following the Zeiss rail standard.
-In contrast to the Zeiss and Swarovski systems, the S&B Convex rail had the possibility to add a cant to the scope when mounting (such that the reticle is not horizontal to the ground).
+A former competing standard was the halv-circle shaped Schmidt & Bender Convex rail also introduced in 2005.
+Schmidt & Bender after a few years changed to the Zeiss rail standard.
+In contrast to the Zeiss and Swarovski systems, the S&B Convex rail had the possibility to add a cant to the scope when mounting, such that the reticle is not horizontal to the ground.

-70 degree prism rail
+70-degree prism rail

-There is also an older European system with an upside-down V-shape (70 degrees), but this system has little widespread use today.
+There is an older European system with an upside-down V-shape (70 degrees).
+This system has little widespread use today.
 The advantage of this system was that it at one time was offered by most European scope manufacturers, but the disadvantage was that the rail had to be drilled for a screw each time the eye relief was to be adjusted.
 All new standards for rail mounts have addressed this issue.

-Scopes for ring mounts
+Ring mounts

 Ring mounts usually consist of a base attached to the firearm and rings (usually two) attached to the sight.
 The rings are usually made of steel or aluminum.
 Common diameters on ring mounts are 25.4 mm (1 inch), 26 mm, 30 mm and 34 mm.
 There are big differences in the strength and ability of sustained precision on different assemblies.
 With weak cartridges such as .22 LR applied in light-use scenarios, a pair of skinny aluminium rings may work well, while firearms with very powerful recoil often combined with a heavy sight may require steel rings or thicker aluminum rings with recoil lugs to be used.